Backstock Overview

 Step-by-Step Guide

-Step 1: Viewing and Understanding Bins
+Step 1: View and Understand Bins

 Backstock bins represent physical containers in your store that hold inventory not currently on the sales floor.

-Each bin includes the following details:
+Each bin includes the following information:

 • The first two digits represent the year the bin was created